Delicious quinoa turkey cabbage rolls are filling, light, and healthy with 18 grams of protein in each 214 calorie sauce covered roll.

 Instructions

-- Rinse quinoa and add with broth to a sauce pan with a tight fitting lid.
-Bring to a boil, reduce heat to low, cover and simmer for 15 minutes.
+- Rinse quinoa and add to a small sauce pan with broth.
+Bring to a boil, cover and reduce heat to low.
+Let simmer for 15 minutes.
 Turn off heat and let sit for 3-4 minutes before removing lid.
 Do not let quinoa sit longer while covered or it will get mushy.

 - Heat a large pot of salted water separately over high heat to bring to a boil.
 Add whole head of cabbage, cover and reduce heat to low.
-Boil cabbage for 10 minutes and then remove from pot using oven mitts or two large spatulas.
-Set aside to cool.
+Boil cabbage for 7-8 minutes, rolling it over while cooking to make sure all sides are submerged for at least a few minutes.
+Remove cabbage from pot and let cool in a strainer.

-- While turkey cooks, add worcestershire, salt, pepper, paprika, and 1/2 cup of the marinara sauce.
+- While turkey cooks, add Worcestershire, salt, pepper, paprika, and 1/2 cup of the marinara sauce.
 Add cooked quinoa to turkey mixture and stir to combine.
 Taste and adjust seasoning levels if desired.
-Add egg and stir to mix in.
+Remove from heat, add the egg and stir to mix in.

-- Spoon about 1/2 cup of the marinara sauce into a 9 X 13" casserole dish and spread out to thinly cover the bottom of the baking dish.
+- Spoon about 1/2 cup of the marinara sauce into the bottom of an empty 9 X 13" casserole dish and spread out to a thin layer.

 Notes